 Quantum ethical considerations

 We undertook the exercise whilst all the time relating back to the industry’s code of conduct on incentive exercises – the Code of Good Practice for Incentive Exercises published in June 2012.
 This was at a time that other organisations had been offering quite large cash incentives directly to the members to “entice” them to transfer out, with no payment being made if the member remained within the Scheme.
-We chose to make a payment directly to each member regardless of whether they transferred or not and was set at such a level (£500) as to cover their time and expenses incurred by those participating in the exercise.
+We chose to make a payment directly to each member regardless of whether they transferred or not and was set at such a level (£100 as a store voucher) as to cover their time and expenses incurred by those participating in the exercise.

 The motor dealership opted to enhance the base Cash Equivalent Transfer Values for all leavers, regardless of size or age.
 This was to be achieved by setting the critical yield* at such a low rate that any independent financial adviser would find it difficult to recommend that the member remained within the Defined Benefit scheme.
 The company also wanted each member to have as much financial advice as was required at no cost to the member.